rsh/rockbox-themes/README.md

-# Rockbox Themes
+# SNAZZYBONES Rockbox theme

-## SNAZZYBONES

-A theme for the [Rockbox](https://en.wikipedia.org/wiki/Rockbox) targeting 320x240 screens.
+A theme for [Rockbox](https://en.wikipedia.org/wiki/Rockbox) targeting 320x240 screens.
 I use it on my iPod 5.5G.

 My goals for this theme are:
 - It is as **simple** and **calm** as possible.